ruthprudence/ranking-game/README.md

 ### Getting Started

-To get started with the Priority Sorter app:
+To get started with the Ranking Game app:

 1. Clone the repository: `git clone https://github.com/ruthprudence/priority-sorter.git`
 2. Navigate to the project directory: `cd priority-sorter`